Being self-employed is tough enough without having to learn how to budget with irregular income.

-Open multiple bank accounts
+1. Open multiple bank accounts

 As a self-employed business owner you may or may not already be a separate business entity.
 And that’s OK, you absolutely do not have to be an LLC to function as a business owner.

 No more not having the budget to go to an industry conference, or not having enough money to pay the IRS at tax time.
 By planning ahead, and using multiple bank accounts you can finally afford the things your business needs.

-Pay yourself a regular “salary”
+3. Pay yourself a regular “salary”

 Let’s set aside the legal stuff about whether or not you’re an LLC or other business entity.
 No matter how your business is set up you still need to draw down a regular salary to pay your personal bills.

 Experiment with paying yourself a regular paycheck, whether it’s weekly or bi-weekly, and see if the consistent income helps alleviate the pressure of having to come up with money to pay your personal bills.

-Use a calendar for bill reminders
+4. Use a calendar for bill reminders

 You can set up a bill reminder in Google Calendar (or any digital calendar) and have it send you an email to remind you to pay your bills on time.
 You can also choose the option to have a pop-up reminder if you’re logged into your calendar during the day.